 Billboards and other advertising in public places should be restricted

 Some studies have shown that young people may be influenced when exposed to advertisements for adult-use cannabis products.
-As a result, NORML supports regulatory controls that seek to limit youth exposure to adult-use cannabis-related advertising and marketing.
+As a result, NORML supports regulatory controls that seek to limit youth exposure to adult-use cannabis-related advertising and marketing as well as efforts to not incentivize advertising cannabis products through the tax code.
 Just as advertising restrictions already exist with respect to the marketing of alcohol in a manner that may be perceived to be appealing toward children and/or the advertising of tobacco products altogether, NORML is supportive of regulatory restrictions on the advertising of adult-use cannabis products in public spaces (e.g., advertising on billboards, bus stops, public transit, etc.), particularly in places where young people are likely to congregate.
 NORML further supports restrictions prohibiting the deliberate marketing of cannabis products in a manner that may be perceived as appealing to those under the age of 21 and, in addition, NORML also strongly discourages any marketing and advertising of cannabis products and/or retailers in a manner that objectifies women.